sushilsridhar/intellij-guide/README.md

 Project Tool Window on left side - switch to packages view - to view only code related files Project Tool Window on left side - switch to Scratches view - to view only scratch files

+5. Split screen - have two java file side by side
+Double click on the file, select split on right.

 ### Dashboard